BeeGroup-cimne/preEmploymentTest/README.md

 solution in a pull request to this project.

 ### Problem 1: Architecture (discussion)
-In a project, we need to gather electricity consumption and weather data time series  continuously from many locations, and store it in a database.
+In a project, we need to gather electricity consumption and weather data time series  continuously from some very slow api, and store them in a database.
 The data we are gathering at certain points can be more than the data that can be processed by the system.

+Also, the api is very slow and the process to gather it has to be parallelized.

-Propose an architecture to be able to gather and store this data (protocols, databases, communications).
+Propose an architecture to be able to gather and store this data.
+Propose the different protocols, databases to use, technologies, etc).

 ### Problem 2: Data management